 When you’re visiting Salem, why not stay awhile?
 Find an abundance of lodging options, including hotels and motels, bed-and-breakfast establishments, resorts, campgrounds and RV parks.

-Do more exploring along the culinary stops of the Great Oaks Food Trail and the self-guided Marion County Farm Loop, each with dozens of spots for food, drink, farmers markets and hands-on farm experiences.
+Do more exploring along the culinary stops of the Great Oaks Food Trail and the Marion County stops along the self-guided Oregon Farm Loop.
+Each guides you to dozens of spots for food, drink, farmers markets and hands-on farm experiences.
 Check before you go to see what’s in season and confirm visiting hours.

 Start planning at TravelSalem.com.